bluesky/bluesky-queueserver/docs/source/tutorials.rst

   $ start-re-manager --zmq-publish-console ON --console-output OFF

 Notice that no output is printed in Terminal2.
-External monitor (running in Terminal 1) is needed to visualize the output from RE Manager.
+External monitoring (running in Terminal 1) is needed to visualize the output from RE Manager.

 In practice, the client applications are expected to implement the